kiba/Writings/fac/chp18_the_ball.md

 "I see that they pulled out all the stop when it comes to a wedding," Ironwood said.
 "No exposed pipes or bare  walls."

 If Ironwood didn't know better, he would have thought that this place was extremely opulent.
 It was one gigantic room, with a couple of "floors" against the walls, and stairs that let one walk up and down the floors.
-Murals were painted on the room's walls, depicting scenery from before the fall, with the celling depicting the cosmos, and the floor with mosaics of Remnant myths and historical scenes.
-The labor that designed all of this was probably the single largest cost, rather than putting it altogether.
-Before the kingdom's arrival the material chosen would be considered 'rare', with diamonds, gems, and precious metals.
-Those meant nothing to Mechatron, a kingdom that's very good at mining.
+Murals were painted on the room's walls, depicting scenery from before the fall, with the celling depicting the cosmos, and finally with the floor decorated with mosaics of Remnant myths and historical scenes.
+It probably costs Mechatron more to pay the designers of the Ballroom than it does to put the ballroom together.
+Before the kingdom's arrival the materials chosen would be considered 'rare', with diamonds, gems, and precious metals.
+After the arrival, it was precisely those goods that dropped rapidly in price, due to Mechatron's industrial might.

 "Oh!
 So you did show up!" a familiar voice beckoned for his attention.
 "General James Ironwood and Professor Glynda Goodwitch, I am pleased to see you."
 The voice came from a young woman in her late twenties, with green hair and brown eyes.
 They both recognized her as the Queen of the Kingdom of Mantle, which was annexed to Atlas following the Great War.